w3c/wai-statements/index.md

 * <strong>Format:</strong> [Description of how the accessibility was evaluated]
 * <textarea rows="1" cols="50">Add a description of how the accessibility was evaluated..</textarea><button type="button">Add to my Accessibility Statement</button>
 {% include excol.html type="end" %}

+{% include excol.html type="start" id="Evaluation_report_input" %}
+### Web technologies relied upon
+{% include excol.html type="middle" %}
+* Describe the web technologies that are relied upon for conformance.
+The content would not conform if that technology is turned off or is not supported.
+Besides HTML and CSS, you may have included web technologies like JavaScript, WAI-ARIA, PDF, etc. in your evaluation.
+Provide a list of technologies that are relied upon according to WCAG 2.0.
+For more information please read: https://www.w3.org/TR/WCAG-EM/#step2d.
+* <strong>Example:</strong> For website: "Web technologies relied upon for conformance: HTML, CSS, Javascript, WAI-ARIA, PDF and SMIL".
+* <strong>Format:</strong> [HTML; CSS; Javascript; WAI-ARIA; PDF; SMIL]
+* Provide answer via checkboxes with technologies and editfield

+<button type="button">Add to my Accessibility Statement</button>
+{% include excol.html type="end" %}

+{% include excol.html type="start" id="Evaluation_report_input" %}
+### Accessibility support baseline
+{% include excol.html type="middle" %}
+* Describe the minimum set of combinations of operating systems, web browsers, assistive technologies, and other user agents that the website is expected to work with, and that is in-line with the WCAG 2.0 guidance on accessibility support.
+For more information about accessibility support baseline, please read: https://www.w3.org/TR/WCAG-EM/#step1c
+* <strong>Example:</strong> For website: "This website does not work with older versions of screenreader XYZ (older than version 1.2.3).
+The videoplayer does not show captions in the older version of the XYZ browser (before version 1.2.3)".
+* <strong>Format:</strong> [Description of accessibility support baseline]
+* <textarea rows="1" cols="50">Add description of the accessibility support baseline</textarea><button type="button">Add to my Accessibility Statement</button>
+{% include excol.html type="end" %}

 {% include excol.html type="start" id="Notes_input" %}
 ### Notes/main accessibility changes since previous version